shashanky1464sse-netizen/_backend_/README.md

 # Resume2Interview

-A modular, production-ready FastAPI backend for the **Resume2Interview** Android app.
+A modular, production-ready  backend for the **Resume2Interview** Android app.

 ---